Pierre et Jérôme Coursodon - Saint-Joseph Silice rouge 2023

 2033

-Enjoy with pan-fried chanterelle mushrooms, lamb kebabs, roast chicken...
+Enjoy it with sautéed chanterelles, lamb skewers, or roast chicken...

 Bettane & Desseauve

-Jérôme Coursodon is at the head of one of the most renowned estates in Mauves.
-Saint Joseph wines from this part of the appellation (Mauves-Tournon) are different from those further north, around Sarras, although all are produced on granitic soils.
-The estate's reds are often more accomplished than the whites.
+Jérôme Coursodon heads one of the renowned estates in Mauves.
+The Saint-Joseph wines from this part of the appellation (Mauves-Tournon) differ from those further north, around Sarras, even though all are produced on granite soils.
+The estate’s reds are often more fully developed than the whites.

 Decanter